kaspermunch/PopulationGenomicsCourse/Exercises/01_cluster_practicals/README.md

 ## The Terminal

-If you are on a Mac or Limux machine, you can use to default Terminal application.
-If you are on a Windwos macinne, you need to download and install the newest version of Powershell.
-You can [download it here](https://github.com/PowerShell/PowerShell/releases/download/v7.0.0/PowerShell-7.0.0-win-x64.msi).
-Double click the installer and.
-Now open the newly installed Powershell and run: `conda init powershell`.
-The adantage of PowerShell it that it works the same way as a Linux or OXS terminal.
-There are some exelent quick tutorials online that introduces the most basic commands in a Linux terminal.

-> **NB:** When ever we refer to "the terminal" below, it means PoweShell if you are on windows, and the Terminal app if you are on Mac.
+> **NB:** When ever we refer to "the terminal" below, it means Anaconda PoweShell Prompt if you are on Windows, and the Terminal app if you are on Mac.

 We will assume some familiarity with using a terminal (you may know the terminal programs such as Terminal on OSX, PowerShell on Windows).
 If not, you should run through [this primer](https://lifehacker.com/5633909/who-needs-a-mouse-learn-to-use-the-command-line-for-almost-anything) before you begin.